Immune Cells and Inflammation Section

 Description of Research Program

-Research in our laboratory focuses on the study of immunity, autoimmunity and inflammation.
-In particular, we are interested in understanding the role of peripheral, brain associated and gut-associated immune cells, as well as the gut-microbiota in the development of age-related chronic systemic inflammation and age-related neurological ailments including EAE, Parkinson’s and Alzheimer’s disease.
+Research in our laboratory focuses on the effects of chronic systemic inflammation in the manifestation of Parkinson’s and Alzheimer’s diseases.
+In particular, we are interested in understanding the role of immune cells in the brain, the gut and in the traditional peripheral compartments in association with the gut-microbiota in the development of age-related chronic systemic inflammation, cellular senescence and neurodegeneration.

 Findings and Selected Publications:

 Singh, A., Verma, A., Sallin, M. A., Lang, F., Sen, R. and Sen, J. M. Noncoding variations in Cyp24a1 gene are associated with Klotho-mediated aging phenotypes in different strains of mice.
 Aging Cell, 2019.

 Kishimoto Y, Zhu W, Hosoda W, Sen J.M., Mattson MP.
 Chronic Mild Gut Inflammation Accelerates Brain Neuropathology and Motor Dysfunction in α-Synuclein Mutant Mice.
 Neuromolecular Medicine.
 2019.